-A fixed-term faculty member must apply for a promotion in rank when he or she has met the criteria stated in the Placement Schedule (see Appendix II).
+A fixed-term faculty member must apply for a promotion in rank when they have met the criteria stated in the Placement Schedule (see Appendix II).
 The candidate must have completed a full year of teaching at Seaver College before applying for promotion in rank.
 Individuals required to apply for promotion are notified by their division representative.
-Notwithstanding this notification, it shall be the responsibility of the individual faculty member to be aware of his/her requirement to apply for a promotion in rank.
+Notwithstanding this notification, it shall be the responsibility of the individual faculty member to be aware of their requirement to apply for a promotion in rank.